roannav/matrix-movies-website-hacktoberfest/README.md

 This repo is a fan website dedicated to The Matrix movies.
 Seeking contributions from anyone wanting to participate in  Hacktoberfest 2023.

+Take a look at the LIVE [Matrix Movies Website](https://roannav.github.io/matrix-movies-website-hacktoberfest/)

 <img src="img/readme/The-Matrix.jpg" alt="The Matrix characters" width="100%"/>

 # The Matrix Movies Website, a HacktoberFest Project for Beginners 🕶️